 There are several noteworthy racetracks throughout Maryland, but none more so than Pimlico Race Course — home of the Preakness Stakes.
 Laurel Park, Ocean Downs and the Maryland Jockey Club are just a few of the other horse racing tracks in the state.
 There are also advance-deposit wagering (ADW) apps such as TVG that allow for betting on horses from your phone, as well as six off-track betting parlors — some of which are located at Maryland casinos.

-Before Maryland casinos opened, poker players had to travel up north to Atlantic City or Pennsylvania to take part in a legal game.
+Before Maryland casinos opened, poker players had to travel north to Atlantic City or Pennsylvania to take part in a legal game.
 These days, Maryland is a hotbed of poker activity.
-In addition to a very active cash game scene, Maryland casinos host numerous high-profile WSOP and WPT tournaments throughout the year.
-Maryland poker fans looking to participate in an online game unfortunately don’t have a regulated real-money option.
-However, they can legally play on the sweepstakes poker site Global Poker.
+In addition to an active cash game scene, Maryland casinos host numerous high-profile World Series of Poker and World Poker Tour tournaments.

 Although online real-money casinos are not legal in Maryland, there are still ways for Maryland residents to play casino games online.
 Social and sweepstakes casinos like Pulsz, Chumba Casino, FunzPoints and LuckyLand are legal options where players use virtual currencies to play games and in some cases can redeem winnings for cash prizes.
 These casinos offer countless slot machine titles as well as a small range of table games like roulette and blackjack.